 - Saturday, October 7, 2017

 If you don’t get a chance to catch the historic brewing this season, there is a lot to look forward to in brewing seasons ahead.
 As the program grows, they hope to add a 6-barrel historic brewhouse and work towards a TTB license, which will allow them to sell their small-batch, historic beer to visitors.
-They also have been working on a hop garden which includes 50 legacy hop rhizomes from Germany along with a few wild Wisconsin hop rhizomes which they will harvest and brew with in future batches.
+They also have been working on a hop garden that includes 50 legacy hop rhizomes from Germany along with a few wild Wisconsin hop rhizomes which they will harvest and brew within future batches.
 Additionally, they have been working with North Dakota State University to research and plant a barley field in hopes to harvest 1,000 pounds of barley for historic floor malting demonstrations.
-After successful malting, they intend to include small percentages to future batches.
+After successful malting, they intend to include small percentages in future batches.